Joshakeats/Uruz/EVOLUTION.md

 **Key Objectives:**

 * **Single Hinge Joint Armature:** Design and fabricate a basic skeletal structure featuring a single, functional hinge joint.
-This will be minimalistic, prioritizing ease of manufacturing (e.g., 3D printed PLA or simple aluminum) over final strength or weight.
+This will be minimalistic, prioritizing ease of manufacturing (e.g., 3D printed components like PLA or ABS) for rapid prototyping.
+The design must include clear connection points for nitinol attachment.
-* **Nitinol Actuation Proof-of-Concept:** Integrate a single pair of antagonistic nitinol coils (one flexor, one extensor) onto the hinge joint.
+* **Nitinol Actuation Proof-of-Concept:** Integrate **initial muscle groups comprising one bicep, one tricep, one flexor, and one extensor** onto the hinge joint.
 The primary aim is to reliably demonstrate controlled flexion and extension of the joint through the nitinol's shape memory effect.
-* **Basic Thermal Interaction:** Implement a simplified, potentially external, method for heating and cooling the nitinol coils.
-This will focus on proving the rapid thermal response needed for actuation, without necessarily integrating the full closed-loop fluidic system internally at this stage.
+* **Basic Thermal Interaction:** Implement a simplified thermal system consisting of **two main conduits (one hot, one cold)**.
+These conduits will run through the **center of the ribbon-wrapped nitinol bands (muscle groups)** to facilitate rapid heating and cooling.
+This setup will focus on proving the rapid thermal response needed for actuation, without necessarily integrating the full closed-loop fluidic system internally at this stage.

 **Deliverables:**